 Here are a few examples of ways that you can get involved.
 Please contact us for more information:

 Consultation: We can add you to our list of interested tenants, which means we can let you know when there are consultations or reviews which are relevant to you.
 We add details of consultations taking place to our policies web page.

 Estate walkabouts: You can attend joint inspections of the local area, with councillors and housing staff.
 These walkabouts help us to identify issues and find solutions to address them.
 We have an annual budget of £100,000 to help us address the issues identified.

 Satisfaction surveys: We conduct regular surveys of our service, and a larger review every three years.

-Tenant conference: We hold conferences for our tenants to find out about our services.
+Tenant conference: We sometimes hold conferences and events for our tenants to find out about our services.
 We also take tenants to events outside of Moray.